rawerner/Hip-Publisher/doc/user_stories.md

 ## Deleting records in the database

-## Reading records fromthe database
+## Reading records from the database